 - The barcode itself

-Here we’ll look in detail at all three of these components, as well as how barcoding is used as a critical part of online inventory management, warehousing and supply chain management – and some of its key benefits.
+Here we’ll look in detail at all three of these components, as well as how barcoding is used with inventory management software to help manage warehousing and supply chain management – and cover some of its key benefits.

 - Read more: Barcode scanning with Unleashed Software